Arsenal21/simple-wp-shopping-cart/wordpress-paypal-shopping-cart/readme.txt

 == Changelog ==

-= WIP =
+= 5.2.0 =
-- Added tax documentation link to the tax settings page.
+- Added a link to the newly introduced tax feature's documentation on the Tax Settings menu for easier access.
+- Renamed the plugin from 'WordPress Simple Shopping Cart' to 'Simple Shopping Cart' to avoid potential trademark issues and better reflect the plugin's core purpose and functionality.

 = 5.1.9 =
 - The PHP error related to coupon functionality has been resolved.